rjsalvadorr/portfolio-v6/content/blog/asc-logos/index.md

 ![Illustrator first draft](./v1.png)

-And asked my fellow club execs to vote, and logo #3 won the groupchat design competition.
+Then I asked my fellow club execs to vote for the logo we wanted, and logo #3 won the groupchat design competition.
 I then got to work with playing with the colour scheme, and finding a typeface for the club's wordmark.

 ![Colourways](./colour-example.png)
 ![Wordmark](./wordmark.png)